snapcrafters/obs-studio/README.md

 ### Process Control

-The OBS Browser does attempt to adjust the scheduler priority, you can enable this capability by optionally enable the `process-control` interface.
+The OBS Browser does attempt to adjust the scheduler priority, you can enable this capability by optionally connecting the `process-control` interface.

 ```
 snap connect obs-studio:process-control